 Don McGlashan kicked around the arty end of New Zealand alternative scene during the 1980s.
 He played drums in Blam Blam Blam, providing lead vocals for the iconic and ironic ‘There Is No Depression In New Zealand’.
 On an OE in New York, McGlashan played drums for Laura Deans’ dance company and flatted with one of Steve Reich’s pianists.
 He also formed the theatrical/musical duo The Front Lawn with Harry Sinclair in 1985.

 In 1991, McGlashan formed the rock band The Mutton Birds, as a straightforward vehicle for his songwriting.
 They took their name from the colloquial name for the Sooty Shearwater, a seabird considered a delicacy in NZ.
 Rhythm section Alan Gregg and Ross Burge had played with Sneaky Feelings’ Matthew Bannister, while guitarist David Long had played with Six Volts.

-The Mutton Birds were still arty – McGlashan’s lyrics were nuanced and he sometimes played the euphonium – 1992 was an idea time for an alternative rock band, and their debut hit #2 on the NZ charts.
+The Mutton Birds were still arty – McGlashan’s lyrics were nuanced and he sometimes played the euphonium – but 1992 was an ideal time for a fresh alternative guitar band to surface, and their debut hit #2 on the NZ charts.
 Their roaring remake of 1960s NZ pop classic ‘Nature’ reached #4 on the charts, while ‘Dominion Road’ was later included among the APRA list of New Zealand’s best pop songs of the 20th century.

 The Mutton Birds relocated to the UK before their third album, 1996’s Envy of Angels.
 Despite the move, they never cracked the mainstream in the UK and broke up after 1999’s Rain, Steam and Speed.
 Despite their lack of international success, they’re one of the best NZ guitar bands of their era.